 With this new-found information I was able to piece my mother’s side of my family together.
 Since my parents had divorced and I had not seen my father since I was a very young child, I came across a brick wall on my father’s side.
 I stopped researching for a few years and did not pick it up again until my first child was born in 1998.
 Around that time my mother-in-law presented me with a bunch of family photos and information on her family (Hutchinson) and my father-in-law’s family (Mullis).

 The goal of this site is to research the Mullis and allied family lines as well as to create a community of family members and fellow researchers to discuss the genealogy of these lines.
 The database section is a culmination of my personal research and contributions from other family researchers.
 I try my best to give credit to everyone that contributes as well as make sure the data is sourced.
-If you happen to find mistakes in the database please contact me and provide the source so I can correct these.
+If you happen to find mistakes in the database please contact me on the contact link below or above and provide the source so I can correct these.

 I work very hard on keeping living data away from the general public.
-Living data, such as birth dates and addresses, should only be available to those who are members of the site.
-If you find data of living people open to the general public please notify me of this so I can correct it.
-I also spend lots of time keeping out “spammers” on the site in order to create a safe environment for our members.
+If you find data of living people open to the general public please notify me so I can correct it.
+This does not mean names.

 Look through your attics and closets!
 Did you know that valuable genealogical material may be rotting away in your closets, attics or garages.
 You may have packed up a beloved relatives belongings when they passed away and have not gone through it since then.
 If you are reading this, now is the time to go through these valuables.

 It’s amazing what gets ruined or thrown away every day that may be evidence to your existence or a relatives’ existence on this earth.
 Most people think these things may not be valuable to anyone.
 The things you may think is trash could be gold nuggets waiting to be discovered to those researching our family.